 The Coca Cola Route

 The tightly packed trees with emerald sheaves line the foreground and in the backdrop the crown of Kilimanjaro’s stone ashen mountains with snow-topped peaks make their presence known.
 The journey between transports you to the golden dunes of the desert and up the soft beds of the ice fields before reaching the summit.
 The scenic views of the landscapes are astounding.
-The 8 days Marangu Route is favored by many due to the obvious nature of the path and its gradual incline increase.
+The 8 days Marangu Route is favoured by many due to the obvious nature of the path and its gradual incline increase.
 Are you willing to sacrifice the comfort of sleeping in a bed Don’t fret, the Marangu Route is the only route that offers accommodation The sleeping huts resemble dormitories and each bunk bed is equipped with a sponge mattress and pillow.
 Bathrooms and running water are available at the lower huts.
 Kibo uses a basic latrine system and buckets of water are available.
-The 6 days Marangu Route is highly recommended by experts due to the extra acclimatization day.
+The 6 days Marangu Route is highly recommended by experts due to the extra acclimatisation day.
 All hikers eat their breakfast and evening meals in a dining hut and this creates an enjoyable, social atmosphere

 Marangu Gate (1,800m/5,905ft) to Mandara Hut (2,743m/9,000ft)

 In the morning we will proceed to the Marangu Gate, the duration of the drive is approximately one hour.
 There will be a chance for you to acquaint yourself with the chefs, guides, and porters in Moshi.
 After registration at the gate, we will embark on our 8 day Marangu Route to the summit of Mount Kilimanjaro.
 The trek begins in Kilimanjaro’s rainforest – it is referred to as the mountain’s timbered skirting and the emerald folds are hemmed by silver streams and shimmer with floral sequins.
 We will stop at the halfway point, Kisambioni, where an appetizing picnic lunch will be served.
 The trail in the rainforest continues until the site of the Mandara Hut.
 There is an option of relaxing for the rest of the day or sauntering to the Maundi Crater once we arrive at the camp.
 You will not regret logging a few extra miles once you catch the first glimpse of the spectacular view of the Taveta in the east.
 On a clear day, facing the northwestern region will reveal the wonderful view of the jagged edges of the Mawenzi Peak.
-Dinner will be served at the dining area.
+Dinner will be served at the dining area

 Mandara Hut (2,743m/9,000ft) to Horombo Hut (3,720m/12,200ft)